-- Cross curricular links with many other subjects like media, DT, English and maths - Huge relevance to the real world - New and interesting to many - Gives students a good sound base to be able to start their own business or take their knowledge of business theory into the corporate world.
+- Cross curricular links with many other subjects like Media, DT, English and Maths - Huge relevance to the real world - New and interesting to many - Gives you a good sound base to be able to start your own business

-GCSE Grade 6 in English and maths or science.
+GCSE Grade 6 in English and Maths or science.
 An interest in a business career will be viewed favourably.
 Common sense and an ability to write concisely are useful skills to carry into this subject.